octobercms/docs/3.x/extend/forms/form-controller.md

 <a id="oc-field-options"></a>
 ### Field Options

-For each field you can specify these options (where applicable):
+For each field you can specify these common properties, where applicable.

-Option | Description
+Property | Description
 ------------- | -------------
 **label** | a name when displaying the form field to the user.
 **type** | defines how this field should be rendered, see [form field definitions](../../element/definitions.md).
 Default: text.